Out-of-Distribution Detection in Time-Series Domain: A Novel Seasonal Ratio Scoring Approach

 \textbf{Reconstruction error of DGMs.} Table \ref{tab:OODrecons} shows the test reconstruction error of the trained CVAE on ID data using Mean Absolute Error (MAE).
 We clearly observe that CVAE model is able to learn the ID space as the reconstruction error is relatively low.
 Table \ref{tab:OODrecons} shows analogous results for the same CVAE on some OOD data.
 We observe that DGMs perform well on OOD samples regardless of the different semantics of both ID and OOD data.
 The pre-trained CVAEs performed well on the OOD AWR dataset with a reconstruction error $\le 0.1$.
 For the OOD FingerMovement (Fmv) dataset, only two out of the six CVAEs exhibited an intuitive high reconstruction error.

 \textbf{OOD detection via pre-trained classifier and DGMs.} Our first hypothesis is that pre-trained DNN classifiers are not well-suited for OOD detection.
-To test this hypothesis, we train two DNN models: a 1D-CNN and a RNN classifier.
+To test this hypothesis, we train two DNN models: a 1D-CNN and an RNN classifier.
 We use these models for OOD detection using the ODIN and GM baselines.
 Table \ref{tab:OODpretrained} shows that AUROC is low on all datasets.
 For datasets such as HMD and SWJ, the AUROC score does not exceed 0.6 for any experimental setting.
 The accuracy of DNNs for time-series classification is not as high as those for the image domain for the reasons explained earlier.
 Hence, we believe that this uncertainty of DNNs causes the baselines ODIN and GM to fail in OOD detection.